 Customers are more digital than ever

-Digital has been on the rise for several years, but with over 60% of the planet connected to the internet, it’s no longer a “nice to have.”
-The internet is inextricably linked to the lives of many people, and travelers are no exception.
+Digital has been a rising trend rise for several years, but with over 60% of the planet connected to the internet, it’s no longer a “nice to have.”
+The internet technology is inextricably linked to the lives of many people, and travelers are no exception.
 Being able to research destinations on demand is commonplace, and travel companies should ensure that they are meeting customers where they’re at.

 - Social Media: Social media usage has exploded in the past decade and consumers are more engaged than ever.
 In fact, the average person visits 7 different social platforms each month.
 But social has become about more than sharing pictures of pets – it’s a powerful new way for users to conduct research and stay informed.
 With so much traffic on these sites, travel companies need to determine where their audiences are visiting and set up profiles on those platforms.
 This will allow your business to show up when users are researching solutions, and provides visitors with a way of reaching out when they have inquiries.